ckswilliams/modOpenREM/docs/charts.rst

 The user can choose whether the data displayed on the charts is the mean, the median or both by using the drop-down ``Average to use`` selection.

+The charts can be sorted by either bar height, frequency or alphabetically by category.
+The default sorting direction can be set to ascending or descending using the drop-down list near the top of the ``chart options``.

 A user's chart options can also be configured by an administrator via OpenREM's user administration page.